DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter/helper-methods.md

 **Example**

-The following example demonstrates how to break the `title` string onto the next line if the string length is more than 50 symbols.
+The following example demonstrates how to break the `title` string to the next line if the string length is more than 50 symbols.

 ```js
 const LINE_WIDTH = 50;